 I CAN DO ANYTHING BADLY volume I, Faire sans savoir est un sens commun, 2013

-It gathers researches on the concepts of amateur practices and of loss of traditional know-how, this project stands as a manifesto of the young artist's approach.
-The book traces the social and aesthetic history of DIY through the London bourgeois society of the nineteenth century, the Arts & Crafts movement, the Bauhaus, the Craft Movement in the United States, the standardization of tools, and finally leads to the Counter- and Do It Yourself- Culture.
+It gathers researches on the concepts of amateur practices and the loss of traditional know-how.
+The book follows the social and aesthetic history of DIY through the bourgeois society of London in the nineteenth century, the Arts & Crafts movement, the Bauhaus, the Craft Movement in the United States, the standardization of tools and ended up with the 60’s counterculture and the Do It Yourself.